michael105/michael105.github.io/showcase.md

 Which might have been a mistake, instead of selling my software I now had to spare every penny.
-(I once adapted and licensed my software to a customer of another business, but this costed me overall half a year, but I could live of the money only for one year, so I favored my studies in consequence) But this "mistake" I'd do again, Philosophy gave me more than all the money could have.
+(I once adapted and licensed my software to a customer of another business, but this costed me overall half a year, and I could live of the money earned only for one year overall, so I favored my studies in consequence) But this "mistake" I'd do again, Philosophy gave me more than all the money could have.

 After all- a neighboured farmer, who also raised me up when I was child told me when I did see him the last time